joshjwelsh/Internship-Manager-Tool/README.md

 #### What is working?

-At the time of me writing this 08/July/2020, the display applications and add applications features are working.
+At the time of me writing this 15/July/2020, the display, add and update applications features are working.